Maggie-XShen/smc-in-a-box/README.md

-# Simple Prototype System for Private Statistics
+# Privacy-Preserving Statistics Collection with Input Validation and Full Security
-A simple prototype system for private statistics,  comprising clients, several secure multiparty computation servers, and output party(e.g., data analyst) written in Golang.
+A practical system for private statistics,  comprising clients, several secure multiparty computation servers, and output party(e.g., data analyst) written in Golang.

-The prototype system simulates a scenario in which the output party designs experiments or conducts surveys to collect statistics, such as a data analyst.
+The system simulates a scenario in which the output party designs experiments or conducts surveys to collect statistics, such as a data analyst.
 In this scenario, the client actively participates in the experiment or survey.
 Servers play a crucial role in assisting the output party in obtaining statistics without learning the client's input, ensuring the privacy of the client's data remains protected.
+The system gurantees that all honest clients' inputs are included in final result and all malformed inputs from malicious clients are excluded from final result.
+Even though a minority of malicious servers exist, they will not prevent the output party computing the final result.

 ## Preparing Configuration and Input
-Each party has a configuration file comprising parameters used in the protocol, alongside an input file.
-The client's input file (cmd/input.json) has response to the experiment or survey.
-The server and output party input files (cmd/experiments.json)has experiment details like the experiment due time.
+Each party has a configuration file comprising parameters, alongside an input file.
+The client's input file has response to the experiment or survey.
+The server and output party input files have experiment details like the experiment due time.
+Scripts to generate configuration and input files are located at each party's scripts/generator.
+To ensure each party runs successfully, configuration and input files must be prepared in advance.

 ## Running Computation
-There are two ways running computation:
+There are three ways running computation:
 1. Seperate execution.
-This allows each party running on a different machine.
+This allows each party running on a different local machine.

    To run a server with TLS (default), at the folder server/cmd, compile then run
    ```